Ravvah/Ravvah/README.md

 <h3 align="left">I'm a Data science/BI student at Paris-Saclay University (Orsay) and an R&D Data Scientist apprentice at Dassault Systèmes </h3>

-- I put my interest on decisionnal methods for Information Systems, especially on LLMs and Business Intelligence
+- I put my interest on decisionnal methods for Information Systems, especially on Generative AI and Business Intelligence

-- In my apprenticeship, i'm working on tasks that use **Large Language Models** for Code Generation in automated program repair (APR), like code-based **RAG**.
-It's used for **AI coding assistants**.
+- In my apprenticeship, i'm working on tasks that use **Large Language Models** for Code engineering in automated program repair (APR), like **agents** and code-based **RAG**.
+We implement intern **AI coding assistants**.

 - For now, my Github is on building...
 You will find some of my projects on it.